 In Biblical times, a betrothal like the one between Joseph and Mary, was considered the same as being married and was a binding agreement between a man and a woman.
 It was usually accompanied by a partial payment of the full "bride price" paid by the groom (or groom's family) to the bride's father as compensation for the loss of his daughter to marriage (see Genesis 29:18 - 20, Exodus 22:16 - 17, Deuteronomy 22:28 - 29).

-Many times this married period or betrothal period lasted a year, but could be longer.
-During this period the couple lived apart (usually with their parents) until the man came for his wife (see Matthew 25:6) to take her back to his home and consummate the marriage.
+Many times this married or betrothal period lasted a year, but could be longer.
+During this period the couple lived apart (usually with their parents), which was the case with Mary and Joseph.
+The man and woman did not live together until the man came for her (see Matthew 25:6) and took her back to his home to consummate the marriage.

 Betrothal is something like the modern practice of couples being "engaged" where they promise to marry each other.
 Instead of a partial payment of the bride price, the man usually buys the woman he has proposed to an engagement ring.
 There are, of course, major differences between being engaged in today's world versus being betrothed (married) in Bible times.

-Additionally, unlike today where sex before the wedding is anything but scandalous, the penalty for having sex during the period of betrothal could be punishable by DEATH (Deuteronomy 22:23 - 24).
+Unlike today, where sex before the wedding is anything but scandalous, the penalty for having sex during the period of betrothal could be punishable by the death penalty (Deuteronomy 22:23 - 24).
 This is something Joseph and Mary, being righteous, did not indulge in even though they were married.